Valparaiso University: Lutheran revival

-In July 1925 the Lutheran University Association, affiliated with the Lutheran Church–Missouri Synod, took over ownership of the school.
+In July 1925, the Lutheran University Association, affiliated with the Lutheran Church–Missouri Synod, took over ownership of the school.
 The association was a group of clergy and church laity that saw promise in the school and wanted to create an academic institution not controlled by any church denomination.
-Valparaiso is still operated by the Lutheran University Association, and remains an independent Lutheran institution that enjoys close relations with the Lutheran Church–Missouri Synod and Evangelical Lutheran Church in America.
+Valparaiso is still operated by the Lutheran University Association and remains an independent Lutheran institution that enjoys close relations with the Lutheran Church – Missouri Synod and Evangelical Lutheran Church in America.

 On March 13, 1929, the North Central Association of Colleges and Schools accredited the university.
 Two years later, President Kreinheder created the Valparaiso University Guild, a volunteer and philanthropy organization to help students, and in 1934 the Alumni Association began operation.
 The university's College of Engineering started a cooperative education program with Purdue University in 1938.
 At the end of the 1930s, the university completed a new gymnasium.
-In 1941, VU instituted its Department of Art.
+In 1941, Valparaiso instituted its Department of Art.
 Coincident with the beginning of World War II, Valparaiso University renamed its yearbook from The Uhlan (a German soldier) to The Beacon.
-The next year Valpo changed its athletic team name from the Uhlans to the Crusaders.
+The next year Valparaiso changed its athletic team name from the Uhlans to the Crusaders.